klauer/epics-sumo-mirror/doc/reference-sumo.rst

 ``--no-checkout``
 +++++++++++++++++

-    With this option, "new" does not check out sources of support modules.
+    With this option, "build new" does not check out sources of support modules.
 This option is only here for test purposes.

 ``-C, --no-default-config``
 +++++++++++++++++++++++++++